alixgrillo/bamazon/README.md

    * Step Three: To prime the database with some initial data, run `bamazonPrimer.sql`.
 This will load 10 initial products and 4 initial departments.

-  * Step Five: Create a file named `.env`, add the following to it, replacing the comment with your `root` password to MySQL (no quotes):
+  * Step Four: Create a file named `.env`, add the following to it, replacing the comment with your `root` password to MySQL (no quotes):

 ```js
 # SQL Password